Chefman Air Fryer 6 QT Review (2026)

 Design

-The matte-black finish resists fingerprints and blends seamlessly into modern kitchens, avoiding the industrial look of bulkier models.
+The matte-black finish resists fingerprints and blends cleanly into modern kitchens, avoiding the industrial look of bulkier models.
 Its 6-quart footprint measures compactly enough to sit beside a toaster without crowding the counter.
 The dual-basket arrangement avoids the common issue of overcrowding seen in single-basket competitors, with each basket holding roughly 3 quarts.
 The touchscreen panel features large, tactile buttons for temperature and timer settings, though it lacks physical dials for quicker adjustments.
 The easy-view window is positioned to provide a clear sightline without distortion, and the nonstick coating on baskets prevents food from sticking during removal.
 Compared to the 7-quart models that dominate online listings, this unit sacrifices volume for a footprint 25% smaller, making it practical for studio apartments or smaller households where counter space is limited.

 Performance & Real-World Results